icann/resolver-testbed/setup-and-running.md

 ## Clone the Base VM Image to the Other VMs

+Be sure that "Reinitialze the MAC address of all network cards" is selected when cloning the three images.

 All clones are full clones because they are faster.

 ### Gateway VM